jpmens/mqttcollect/README.txt

-   influxdb
+   InfluxDB
-       Configure InfluxDB to launch the native collect input:
+       As  an example, we show how to configure InfluxDB to accept values from collectd via the latter’s network plugin.
+Configure InfluxDB to launch the native collectd input:

        [input_plugins]

-	 # Configure the collectd api
 	 [input_plugins.collectd]
 	 enabled = true
-	 # address = "0.0.0.0" # If not set, is actually set to bind‐address.
+	 # address = "0.0.0.0" # defaults to bind‐address.
 	 port = 25826
 	 database = "collectd"
-	 # types.db can be found in a collectd installation or on github:
 	 # https://github.com/collectd/collectd/blob/master/src/types.db
-	 typesdb = "/usr/share/collectd/types.db" # The path to the collectd types.db file
+	 typesdb = "/usr/share/collectd/types.db"

    collectd
-       Configure collectd to send its metrics to InfluxDB  via	the  _network_ plugin  which  talks  to  InfluxDB.
+       Configure  collectd  to	send  its  metrics to InfluxDB via the network plugin which talks to InfluxDB.
 (Compare the  port  numbers  here  and above in InfluxDB.)

        LoadPlugin network